 For students electing to send scores, the SAT, ACT, and other standard measures can continue to be an important part of Creighton University’s holistic admissions process.
 Standardized test scores are a required part of the application process at many other selective colleges and universities.
 These tests can provide valuable information about a student.
 If a student chooses to include these scores in their application review, we will consider them, along with all other materials in a student’s application.

 Applicants who feel their ACT or SAT score does not accurately reflect their ability to be successful at Creighton or who have been unable to take the ACT or SAT due to the pandemic may elect to apply test-optional.
 If you have questions about whether or not this is right for you, contact your admissions counselor.

 Students who choose to submit their application and select the test-optional path will not have their test scores considered as a part of the admission review process.
 Test scores will only be considered as part of the scholarship review process if it benefits the student.

 We encourage students who haven’t gotten the chance to take a test yet to apply to Creighton as a test-optional applicant.
 We don’t want to pause your college search while you wait for an upcoming test date.
-If you are able to take the test in the coming months and want your application to be re-reviewed for merit scholarships with your test score, you will be able to do so through the February 2023 testing dates (provided we receive the test scores by February 28, 2023).
+If you are able to take the test in the coming months and want your application to be re-reviewed for merit scholarships with your test score, you will be able to do so provided we receive the test scores by February 1, 2024.

 There is no risk to sending in a test score; we have your best interest at heart.
 Your admissions decision will not change and your scholarship amount would either stay the same or increase.
 In fact, we will review and award scholarships based on the highest possible scholarship outcome.
 If a student sends scores after admission that would improve their scholarship award, we will re-evaluate.
 If scores are sent after admission that would negatively affect their scholarship decision, no change will be made.